Search for leptoquark pair production decaying into $te^- \bar{t}e^+$ or $t\mu^- \bar{t}\mu^+$ in multi-lepton final states in $pp$ collisions at 13 TeV with the ATLAS detector: Event reconstruction and object identification

 After the initial categorisation based on loose leptons (corresponding to $L$), the most optimal lepton working point to further optimise the event selection is chosen depending on the main background processes and statistics of each category.
-The medium inclusive ($M$) lepton working point corresponds to leptons passing the tight ($T$) or medium exclusive ($M_{ex}$) requirements, where the $T$ lepton working point provides the highest purity of prompt leptons.
+The medium inclusive ($M$) lepton working point corresponds to leptons passing the \textit{Tight} non-prompt-lepton BDT WP, whereas the medium exclusive ($M_{ex}$) lepton working point requires leptons to pass the \textit{Tight-not-VeryTight} non-prompt-lepton BDT WP.
+The tight ($T$) lepton working point selects leptons passing the \textit{VeryTight} non-prompt-lepton BDT WP and provides the highest purity of prompt leptons.
 The various choices can be seen for all categories used in this analysis in Section~\ref{sec:events}.
-All $M$, $M_{ex}$, and $T$ electrons in the analysis are required to not be material nor internal conversion candidates, with the exception of the electron in the control regions enriched with internal and material conversions, denoted as $e^{*}$, which must be an internal or material conversion candidate, respectively.
+All $M$, $M_{ex}$, and $T$ electrons in the analysis are required to not be material nor internal conversion candidates, with the exception of the electron in the control regions enriched with internal and material conversions, denoted as $e^{*}$.
 The various lepton working points used in this analysis are summarised in Table~\ref{tbl:tightleps}.

 The constituents for jet reconstruction are identified by combining measurements from both the ID and the calorimeter using a particle flow (PFlow) algorithm~\cite{PERF-2015-09,JETM-2018-05}.
 Jet candidates are reconstructed from these PFlow objects using the anti-$k_t$ algorithm~\cite{Cacciari:2008gp,Cacciari:2011ma} with a radius parameter of $R=0.4$.
 They are calibrated using simulation with corrections obtained from in situ techniques in data~\cite{JETM-2018-05}.
 Only jet candidates with a $\pT> 25$~\GeV~and within $|\eta|<2.5$ are selected.
 In order to reduce the effect from pile-up, each jet with $\pT<60$~\GeV~and $|\eta|<2.4$ is required to satisfy the ``Tight'' working point, correspondng to an efficiency of $95\%$-$97\%$ depending on jet \pt\ , of the Jet Vertex Tagger (JVT)~\cite{ATLAS-CONF-2014-018} criteria used to identify the jets as originating from the selected primary vertex.
 A set of quality criteria is also applied to reject events containing at least one jet arising from non-collision sources or detector noise~\cite{ATLAS-CONF-2015-029}.